 The Diagnostic and Statistical Manual of Mental Disorders, 5th edition, is the most comprehensive, current, and critical resource for clinical practice available to today's mental health clinicians and researchers of all orientations.
 DSM-5 is used by health professionals, social workers, and forensic and legal specialists to diagnose and classify mental disorders.

-Updated 24x7x365, DynaMed Plus provides current, evidence-based information to support clinical decision making at the point of care.
-DynaMed Plus contains concise, accurate overviews for the most common conditions and evidence-based recommendations for action.
+Updated 24x7x365, DynaMed provides current, evidence-based information to support clinical decision making at the point of care.
+DynaMed contains concise, accurate overviews for the most common conditions and evidence-based recommendations for action.
 Features include: thousands of medical graphics and images, specialty content, and mobile access.